ryanhburbank/notes/node/node_event_loop.md

     while((int max = epoll_wait(eventfd, events, 10))) {
         /*
-            in the loop we once again block on the kernal we call epoll_wait, at which point we block and are descheduled and no CPU will be taken or given
+            we call epoll_wait, at which point we block and are descheduled and no CPU will be taken or given

             When the kernal sees something we were interested in happen (such as an incoming TCP socket),